my-github-pages/git/README.md

 * git push --follow-tags
 * git tag -a

 ### head/master x(3) commits back.
-It is head now github pages shows it!
-The old tree is now a branch.
+It is head now github pages shows it! (please test!)
+* git branch # or tag to mark the path.
+So it is not deleted.
+* push remote!
+* git reset --hard head~3 # zurück

+The old tree is now a branch or tag?

 # Note for all
 * git status